Ji-Hwan Bae Preview, Player Props: Pirates vs. Royals

-Ji-Hwan Bae -- with a slugging percentage of .375 in his past 10 games, including four extra-base hits -- will be in action for the Pittsburgh Pirates against the Kansas City Royals, with Cole Ragans on the hill, on August 29 at 8:10 PM ET.
+Ji-Hwan Bae -- 1-for-4 with an RBI in his most recent game -- will be in action for the Pittsburgh Pirates against the Kansas City Royals, with Angel Zerpa on the hill, on August 30 at 8:10 PM ET.

-He racked up two hits (going 2-for-5 with a double) in his last appearance against the Royals.

 Ji-Hwan Bae Game Info & Props vs. the Royals